MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/slow-performance-if-having-many-shared-folder-or-mailboxes-open.md

 ### Close a Shared Inbox Folder

 When you open a shared Inbox folder, it appears in Outlook only until you select a different folder.
-It does not remain in the Folder list.
+It doesn't remain in the Folder list.
 To remove a shared Inbox folder, close it by selecting a different folder in your Mailbox.

 ## More information

 Many of the items that are discussed in this article can be automatically checked by the Microsoft Support and Recovery Assistant (SaRA).
 Start the automated checks by running the [Outlook Advanced Diagnostics](https://aka.ms/SaRA-OutlookAdvDiagnostics) scenario.
-Select **Run** when you are prompted by your browser.
+Select **Run** when you're prompted by your browser.
 In the report that's generated, review the items on the **Issues found** tab.
 For details about the Outlook, Windows, and computer configuration, review the settings on the **Detailed View** tab.

 [!INCLUDE [Microsoft Support and Recovery Assistant note](../../../includes/sara-note-new-outlook.md)]